 Since arriving in Kununurra we had a couple of days in camp and yesterday we went out to Wyndham for the day.
 One the highlights was the Five River Lookout with the panoramic views of the area.
 We also went to The Grotto just off Northern Highway one of the many creeks that feed the King River.

-As the road sign depicts we drove down the Gibb River Road to Emma Gorge just to say we had been on the “Gibb”…silly but again spectacular country especially as it was late afternoon and the escarpments and surrounding slopes were light up in all their glory.
+As the road sign depicts we drove down the Gibb River Road to Emma Gorge just to say we had been on the “Gibb”…silly but again spectacular country especially as the late afternoon light was on falling on the escarpments and surrounding slopes.

-Not having a 4WD, the next best thing for us is to take chartered flights to places we couldn’t get to.
-This was one such flight out to the Purnululu National Park as it is known now or the Bungle Bungles.
-It was an exceptional time.
+Not having a 4WD, the next best thing for us was to take chartered flights to places we couldn’t get to.
+We took one of these flights to the Purnululu National Park – Bungle Bungles.
 Next time we will choose to land and stay over night so we can walk amongst the towering ‘beehive’ hills.
 The origins of the name lie with the Bungle Bungle Station, a pastoral lease established in the 1940s.
 They have been a major tourist attraction since they were featured in a documentary in early 1980.
 On the other hand they have been a significant place to the Gija traditional owners for tens of thousands of years and are known as Purnululu.

 After a weeks stay at Kununarra we headed for our next camp site.
 Turning onto the Great Northern Highway we drove in a westerly direction stopping for lunch and petrol at Warrum Roadhouse, once known as Turkey Creek.

 One of our follow travellers over a cuppa there said “If I see another rock…..!” to which his wife said “That’s what we came to see”…